yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 * Primary role is to assist with note-taking while the Host leads the discussion
 * Take accurate notes of discussion on the Etherpad
 * At the beginning of the call, introduce yourself as the co-host/notetaker
-* Co-hosts/notetakers do not have to be the very active in the conversation
+* Co-hosts/notetakers do not have to be very active in the conversation
 * If a co-host/notetaker does want to chime in, it is welcome!
 * **NOTE:** if the session is mostly instructor checkouts, it is highly recommended that you, as the co-host, contribute to the discussion with your experience helping out with workshops.